Tim-Jackins/git-lessons/engineering/2_hello_github.md

 This is the structure Git uses for online collaboration.

 "Did someone say online collaboration?
-Easy peasy, I'll make a drive folder and share it with everyone but wait...
-How am I going to get code from my pi onto google drive?"
+I already know how to collaborate online, I'll make a Drive folder and share it with everyone but wait...
+How am I going to get code from my Pi onto Drive?"

-While this is the norm for services like drive, Git has a better way of going about it.
+While Drive works well for sharing in some cases, Git has a better way of going about it especially relating to code.

 You're going to need to [make a GitHub account](https://github.com/join) to use their services.
 Once that's done, go ahead and [make an new empty repo](https://github.com/new) on GitHub.